Note: All files will be sent by Box.com (instant gratification) – as the audio files are too large to download here.

 ZONE 1 – Multi Task Split Ear

 This is one of our most popular skills testing.
 The student/new hire listens to the audio and places a color, numbers or letters in the correct columns.
-The audio starts slow and gives one item at a time, lets say a color, then they come to the person faster and start over lapping.
+The audio starts slow and gives one item at a time, lets say a color, then they start over lapping.

 Not many people get 100% the first time.Some people cannot finish and just give up, others get from 90-98%.
 If they get a high score, they are my best students in the class in every other aspect which shows its a valid test.
 It is easier if they know the abbreviations of the colors before the test.”
 Donna Frazier Clover Park Tech.